labelflow/labelflow/README.md

 ## License

 LabelFlow sources is entirely available on Github, and LabelFlow is primarily distributed under the terms of the Business Source License (BSL), like our friends at [MariaDB](https://mariadb.com/bsl11/), [Sentry](https://blog.sentry.io/2019/11/06/relicensing-sentry) and [CockroachDB](https://www.cockroachlabs.com/blog/oss-relicensing-cockroachdb/).

 As they explain very well, the BSL is the closest thing to open source that we can do without being threatened by external companies.
+LabelFlow source is available on this repository, you can deploy LabelFlow entirely on premises, and you can contribute to LabelFlow here!

 See [LICENSE](https://github.com/labelflow/labelflow/blob/main/LICENSE) for details.